railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_logistic.rst

 The *automatic without steps* mode won't include the additional stock move but will change the destination move transparently to assign the linked the location.
 You could then assign a destination location to which you send all the products that arrive in your warehouse.
 The storesperson will modify the goods receipt note.

-If there is a linkage to do, the field 'Type of linked location' lets the destination location be determined.
+If there is a linkage to do, the field :guilabel:`Type of linked location` lets the destination location be determined.
 If the field is set to 'customer', the location is given by the properties of the partner form.
-If the field is set to 'fixed', the destination location is given by the field 'location if link is fixed'.
+If the field is set to 'fixed', the destination location is given by the field :guilabel:`Location if link is fixed`.

 Some operations take a certain time between order and execution.
-To account for this lead time, you can set a figure in days in the field 'link lead time'.
+To account for this lead time, you can set a figure in days in the field :guilabel:`Link lead time`.
 Then the extra move (automatic or not) will be carried out several days after the original move.
 If you use the mode 'automatic without step', the lead time is inserted directly into the initial order.
 In this way you can add security lead times at certain control points in the warehouse.

 Case of structuring locations
 -----------------------------